Cathy Tuato’o Ross and Ellen Smith - featured portfolio

 Cathy Tuato’o Ross and Ellen Smith

-Essay by Andrew Paul Wood for PhotoForum
+Essay by Andrew Paul Wood

 Raised in Wellington, Ellen (Ellie) Smith now lives in a small coastal community at the head of Whangarei harbour with her partner, dog and chickens.
 She is interested in the cameras ability to force us to re-look at, and make significant, the things and places which surround us but are so familiar they lose visibility.
 Her latest work explores combinations of digital, natural light and darkroom processes.
 Ellie exhibits locally and nationally, runs community art projects and works commercially as a photographer of exhibitions and artwork.
 She also works part time as one of the photography tutors and gallery co-ordinators at NorthTec.

 Cathy Tuato’o Ross lives in Parua Bay, Whangarei, with her partner and their four daughters, where she works from her home studio.
 She exhibits nationally, teaches drawing and works as a freelance writer.
 In 2010 she was awarded a PhD from the University of Otago.

 Among other things, Cathy's work explores people's relationships to objects and images in their lives and their homes.
 Of particular interest is the transfer of things, by means of gifting or bequeathing, for example.
 She is interested in both the types of objects and images that circulate, are selected, reproduced, kept and treasured (or otherwise) and in the meanings and significance that are bestowed on these objects/images.